Aki0x137/Obsidian-Backups/Rust Notes/Ownership & Borrowing.md

 - Dereferencing raw pointers requires an `unsafe` block.
 - Use with extreme care to avoid invalid memory access or undefined behavior.
 ## 4. Deref Coercion
-Rust performs **deref coercion** automatically to make smart pointers behave like references.
-This happens when a smart pointer is used in a context where a reference is expected.
+**Deref coercion** is a convenience feature in Rust that automatically converts (or coerces) references to a type when the target type implements the `Deref` trait.
+It allows you to call methods or access fields of the target type as if the reference were already dereferenced, reducing the need for explicit dereferencing (`*`).

+This feature is commonly used to make smart pointers like `Box`, `Rc`, or `Arc` behave like regular references, enabling ergonomic access to the data they manage.
 ### Example:
 ```rust
 use std::ops::Deref;